-Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount Department of Studies in Physics Manasagangothri University of Mysore BRNS DAE - BRNS 2015 1460 3041524 No Files Uploaded !!!
+Institution/Departmen t/Faculty Scheme Funding Agency Year of award with duration Amount University of Mysore, Vijnana Bhavan, Manasagangotri, Mysore University of Mysore, Vijnana Bhavan, Manasagangotri, Mysore DST PURSE PHASE DST - GOI 2017 1460 26176000 No Files Uploaded !!!

-9. Whether composition of IQAC as per latest NAAC guidelines: Yes Upload latest notification of formation of IQAC View File 10.
-Number of IQAC meetings held during the year : 1 The minutes of IQAC meeting and compliances to the decisions have been uploaded on the institutional website Yes Upload the minutes of meeting and action taken report View File 11.
-Whether IQAC received funding from any of the funding agency to support its activities during the year?
-No
+9. Whether composition of IQAC as per latest Yes NAAC guidelines: Upload latest notification of formation of IQAC View File 10.
+Number of IQAC meetings held during the 1 year: The minutes of IQAC meeting and compliances to the Yes decisions have been uploaded on the institutional website Upload the minutes of meeting and action taken report View File 11.
+Whether IQAC received funding from any of No the funding agency to support its activities during the year?